 What is MAS Reporting?

-Reporting FX, equity and commodities was originally scheduled to begin for the other firm types (bank subsidiaries, insurers, finance companies etc.) in October 2020 but this was delayed due to the Covid-19 pandemic and is now required from 1 October 2021.
+- October 2021 – Reporting of FX, equity and commodities went live for other firm types (bank subsidiaries, insurers, finance companies etc) following a year’s delay due to the Covid-19 pandemic.

 Following consultation, MAS is implementing its own rewrite of the reporting rules due to commence in October 2024, aligning with the commencement date of the ASIC Rewrite.